Reg Hunt working his Maserati A6GCM-250 hard at the Bathurst Easter meeting in 1955.

 I can’t make the films Tingwell appeared in work with the photos mind you.
 Which means it isn’t Bud or perhaps the scenes are from a TV show.
 You can just make out Reg’s name on the car in the first shot, the limited caption information dates it as October 1955.
 TV didn’t commence in Australia until the second half of 1956.
 All ideas or the definitive answer appreciated!

-The two cars were arguably Australia’s greatest, or fastest special and production racing car at the time.
-Mind you the ‘special’ descriptor belies the ‘tool room’ quality of the Maybach series of cars in terms of both design and execution by Charlie Dean and his team at Repco Research in Melbourne.
-The Maserati A6GCM and 250F family are members of one the greatest series of production racing cars ever built.
-Not that either of them won this particular contest mind you!
+The two cars were arguably Australia’s fastest special and production racing car at the time.
+Mind you the ‘special’ descriptor belies the tool-room quality of the Maybach series of cars in terms of both design and execution by Charlie Dean and his team at Repco Research in Melbourne.
+The Maserati A6GCM/250 and 250F family are members of one the greatest series of production racing cars ever built.
+Not that either car won this particular contest!

-Jack Brabham returned to Oz from his first season in Europe replete with a self-built Cooper T40 Bristol, winning the Port Wakefield race in the 2 litre, 150bhp, 1100lb, mid-engined car.
-Was it the first time a ‘modern era’ post-war mid-engined car won a national Grand Epreuve?
+Jack Brabham returned home from his first season in Europe replete with a self-built Cooper T40 Bristol, winning the Port Wakefield race in the 2-litre, 150bhp, 1100lb, mid-engined car.
+Was it the first time a modern-era post-war mid-engined car won a national Grand Epreuve?

-Brabham had luck that weekend in South Australia in a car which later became notorious for its unreliability- he won the race after the retirement of, or problems encountered by some of the races ‘heavy metal’ including Jones ‘works Repco’ 3.8 litre Maybach, Hunt’s Maser 250F engined Maserati A6GCM and another Melbourne motor-trader, Doug Whiteford’s 4.5 litre Talbot-Lago T26C.
+Brabham had luck that weekend in South Australia in a car which later became notorious for its unreliability.
+He won the race after the retirement of, or problems encountered by some of the event’s heavy-metal including Jones works-Repco 3.8-litre Maybach, Hunt’s Maser 250F engined Maserati A6GCM – A6GCM/250 to some – and another Melbourne motor-trader, Doug Whiteford’s 4.5-litre Talbot-Lago T26C.

-Hunt and the Maser were the form combination at the time, Reg took the lead from Jones on lap 1 and led the race convincingly until the failure of a finger type cam follower forced the Maser onto 5 cylinders, Brabham was soon past into a lead he held for the races duration.
-Jones had clutch dramas, with Whiteford third, behind Hunt, in a car which raced too late after it’s initial arrival in Australia- devoid of some of the trick bits Doug paid for, shifty furriners!
+Hunt and the Maser were the form combination at the time.
+Reg took the lead from Jones on lap one and led the race convincingly until the failure of a finger type cam follower forced the Maser onto five-cylinders, Brabham was soon past and into a lead he held for the races duration.
+Jones had clutch dramas, with Whiteford third, behind Hunt, in a car which raced too late after it’s initial arrival in Australia – devoid of some of the trick bits Doug paid for – shifty furriners!
+See here: https://primotipo.com/2022/05/04/doug-whiteford-talbot-lago-t26c-take-3/

-Stan Coffey, Cooper T20 Bristol from Murray Trenberth, Vincent Spl and John Cummins, Bugatti T37 Holden in one of the qualifying heats (unattributed)
+Stan Coffey, Cooper T20 Bristol from Murray Trenberth, Vincent Spl and John Cummins, Bugatti T37 Holden in one of the qualifying heats.
+Stan again below, this time having passed the spinning Cummins Bugatti in one of the qualifying heats.
+Cummo did not take the start in the GP.

 Etcetera…